 You can drive traffic to your blog by social sharing on networking sites, such as Facebook and Twitter.
 Every new blog creates another index page and another opportunity to share your content on social media to drive traffic.

-V-logging, previously referred to as a ‘podcast’, is the process of creating video content and has been known as a mixture between blogging and streaming.
+V-logging, previously referred to as a ‘podcast’, is the process of creating video content and has been known to be a mixture between blogging and streaming.
 With the growing popularity amongst video content sharing sites, such as Youtube and Facebook, v-logging has become an internet phenomenon.

 Advantages of V-logging